Experience Transat

 Share the article

-Of all of Montreal’s most daring culinary prowess, a great poutine always reigns supreme.
-The fries, cheese and gravy concoction is a simple one yet when made right, it is the epitome of comfort food.
-Each of the three elemental ingredients have to be perfect in order for the final result to taste delicious.
-Poutine may be ubiquitous in Montreal but only a handful of restaurants make it right.
+Of all Montreal’s most daring prowess, a great poutine always reigns supreme.
+The concoction of fries, cheese and gravy is simple, but when done right, it is the epitome of comfort food.
+Each of the three basic ingredients must be perfect for the end result to be delicious.
+The dish may be ubiquitous, but only a handful of restaurants get it right.
+Here are our picks for the best Montreal poutine, which we consider an essential stop on any itinerary, no matter how short.

 One of Little Italy’s most successful restaurateur duo is behind this modern day snack bar, designed to look like the authentic thing.
 At Chez Tousignant, everything is made in house, including the potato buns and beef hot dogs.
 The poutine gravy is made from scratch daily and the potatoes are cut, peeled and fried fresh with every order.
 It makes for a very high quality poutine that’s been rated once of the best in town.